-HDInsight service tags for network security groups (NSGs) are groups of IP addresses for health and management services.
+Azure HDInsight service tags for network security groups (NSGs) are groups of IP addresses for health and management services.
 These groups help minimize complexity for security rule creation.
-Service tags provide an alternative method for allowing inbound traffic from specific IP addresses without entering each of the management IP addresses in your network security groups.
+Service tags allow inbound traffic from specific IPs without entering each of the management IP addresses in your NSGs.

-These service tags are created and managed by the HDInsight service.
-You can't create your own service tag, or modify an existing tag.
-Microsoft manages the address prefixes that match to the service tag, and automatically updates the service tag as addresses change.
+The HDInsight service manages these service tags.
+You can't create your own service tag or modify an existing tag.
+Microsoft manages the address prefixes that match to the service tag and automatically updates the service tag as addresses change.

 You have two options for using service tags in your network security groups:

-Use a single HDInsight service tag - this option will open your virtual network to all of the IP Addresses that the HDInsight service is using to monitor clusters across all regions.
-This option is the simplest method, but may not be appropriate if you have restrictive security requirements.
+Use a single global HDInsight service tag: This option opens your virtual network to all IP addresses that the HDInsight service uses to monitor clusters across all regions.
+This option is the simplest method, but might not be appropriate if you have restrictive security requirements.

-Use multiple regional service tags - this option will open your virtual network to only the IP Addresses that HDInsight is using in that specific region.
-However, if you're using multiple regions, then you'll need to add multiple service tags to your virtual network.
+Use multiple regional service tags: This option opens your virtual network to only the IP addresses that HDInsight uses in that specific region.
+However, if you're using multiple regions, you'll need to add multiple service tags to your virtual network.

 Use a single global HDInsight service tag

 The easiest way to begin using service tags with your HDInsight cluster is to add the global tag

 From the Azure portal, select your network security group.

 Under Settings, select Inbound security rules, and then select + Add.